phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

+#Total Number of Tweets: 65939
-#Number of Trump Tweets: 29816
+#Number of Trump Tweets: 30435
-#Number of Sanders Tweets: 11549
+#Number of Sanders Tweets: 11788
 #Number of Rubio Tweets: 9407
 #Number of Clinton Tweets: 9111
 #Number of Cruz Tweets: 3454
-#Number of Carson Tweets: 1719
+#Number of Carson Tweets: 1741
-#Total Number of Tweets:
 ---
 ---